keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 ### Establish a baseline

 As a first step, we will establish a baseline of good performance.
-We don't actually need KerasNLP for this, we can just use core Keras layers.
+We don't actually need KerasHub for this, we can just use core Keras layers.

 We will train a simple bag-of-words model, where we learn a positive or negative weight for each word in our vocabulary.
 A sample's score is simply the sum of the weights of all